 Although the United States was secure in knowing that it had a good relationship built on trade and military assistance, which included a treaty with Hawaii, at the time, Britain, France, Germany, the Dutch, and Japan had shown interest in annexing the islands for themselves.

-Great Britain, Germany, France, the Dutch, and the Japanese all had holding in the Pacific, and all were interested in Hawaii's ports.
+Great Britain, Germany, France, Russia, the Dutch, and the Japanese all had holdings in the Pacific, and all were interested in Hawaii's ports.
 While some wanted Great Britain over the Japanese and the French, there were those in Hawaii who wanted Hawaii to be part of the Japanese Empire because Japan's Empire stretched far into the Pacific.
 And yes, Hawaii had already started to recognize a growing Japanese population in Hawaii.

-Was it a sure thing to be ratified by Congress?
-Absolutely not.
-And frankly, it was because the United States really didn't want it.
-Two facts that people should understand about the times.
 First, while many make it sound as if the United States was an Imperialist power out planting the American flag everywhere in the world, that simply was not the case.
 American Imperialism had to do with business instead of gaining territory.
 If you don't think so, ask yourself why Americans didn't plant our flag in places like Egypt, Haiti, Panama, Korea, and many other places where we saw military intervention while actively protecting American lives from 1865 to 1900.

-Don't think so, read this: The Late 1800s - U.S. Military Action Abroad
+Don't think so, read this: The Late 1800s - U.S. Military Action Abroad.

 After reading that information, ask yourself if we had the opportunity to plant our flag but didn't -- especially when comparing our lack of wanting foreign territory to that of Great Britain, Germany, France, and others who were expanding their empires.

-And while Americans could have planted our flag in Hawaii very easily, especially in 1874 when we had complete control of the Kingdom's government structure, most Americans didn't want Hawaii because they saw Hawaii as being a foreign land.
+While Americans could have planted our flag in Hawaii very easily, especially in 1874 when we had complete control of the Kingdom's government structure, most Americans didn't want Hawaii because they saw Hawaii as being a foreign land.

-So where does Texas fit in to this story?
+So where does Texas fit into this story?

 Well, while people make all sorts of claims about how American expansionism was in full gear to cobble up territory, most people do not realize that Americans were against the annexation of Texas in the 1840s.
 Yes, this was the case.
 In fact, the people in Texas took the American refusal of annexation to heart and actually looked into alternatives to joining the United States.
 One alternative, believe it or not, included negotiating a return to Mexico at one point.
 Yes, it's true.

 Yes, a treaty regarding the annexation of Texas could not be passed until some political maneuvering took place.
 Some even called it manipulating the U.S. Constitution.
-And my point is this, if this is how Americans felt about Texas, I really don't think it mattered to most Americans if Hawaii was returned to the Hawaiian monarchy.
+My point is this, if this is how Americans felt about Texas, I really don't think it mattered to most Americans if Hawaii was returned to the Hawaiian monarchy.

 As for what took place with the problems and reluctance of the U.S. Senate to approve the annexation of Texas, the success of the joint Congress vote on Texas annexation did in fact set a precedent, known as the "Tyler Precedent," that would be applied to how the United States dealt with a vote on Hawaii's annexation.

-Yes, since annexation of Texas could not be approved in the Senate, both houses of Congress met in a Joint Session to vote on Texas annexation.
+Yes, since the annexation of Texas could not be approved in the Senate, both houses of Congress met in a Joint Session to vote on Texas annexation.
 That's how Texas annexation got around the Senate denying them entry.
 This same ploy was used to get Hawaii admitted to the United States.
 Trickery or not, it worked in favor of those who wanted Texas and later Hawaii as parts of the U.S..

 Yes, it is a matter of historical fact that Americans were not in favor of the annexation of Texas or Hawaii, and only political maneuvering and a vote by a Joint Session of Congress allowed them to join the United States.
-Frankly, reading everything that I have on the annexation of Texas and Hawaii, as unbelievable as it sounds, it is very easy for anyone to conclude that the United States may have been for expanding West but really did not want both Texas or Hawaii.
+Frankly, reading everything that I have on the annexation of Texas and Hawaii, as unbelievable as it sounds, it is very easy for anyone to conclude that the United States may have been for expanding West but really did not want both Texas and Hawaii.

 So why all of the trickery to get Hawaii admitted?